MITLibraries/solenoid/docs/README.md

 The app deploys to mitlibraries-solenoid.herokuapp.com, with the libdev-cs credentials.
 It's connected to the MITLibraries github and has Heroku pipelines set up, so it will automatically:
 * create review apps for all pull requests
 * put the latest master on mitlibraries-solenoid-staging
+  * You can (and should) set it to only deploy if tests pass

+You can then one-click promote staging to production through the Dashboard, if desired.

 If for some reason you wanted to set it up from scratch, you'd need to do the following:
 * Set up a Heroku instance associated with your repository (https://devcenter.heroku.com/articles/deploying-python)
 * Add its URL to `ALLOWED_HOSTS` in `settings/heroku.py`
-* Provision the following apps:
+* Provision the following apps (the free tier is fine):
   * Postgres
   * Quotaguard Static
+  * Heroku Scheduler
+    * Optional on staging
   * Newrelic
     * This is optional - you can live on the edge if you don't like logging - but if you don't have it, you need to edit the Procfile to take out the newrelic run-program parts
   * Papertrail
+  * Rollbar
-    * Also optional if you are from the YOLO school of devops
+    * Papertrail and Rollbar are also optional if you are from the YOLO school of devops
 * `heroku config:set DJANGO_SECRET_KEY=<a secret key>`
   * Can be anything; a 50-character random string is reasonable.
 * `heroku config:set DJANGO_SETTINGS_MODULE=solenoid.settings.heroku`